abdallahchamas/sol/README.md

 Unit and feature tests are in the tests directory.

 ## TODO
+- Use policy authentication instead of relying on a private method in the PostsController class
 - Implement caching
 - Implement users that can comment on posts
 - Implement WYSIWYG or Markdown